URL path: Index page // Gadolinium (Gd)

 Gadolinium (Gd)

-Gadolinium is a soft, shiny, ductile, silver metal that belongs to the group of lanthanides (rare earth elements) in the periodic table.
-The metal does not oxidize in dry air but forms oxides in the humid air.
+Gadolinium is a soft, shiny, ductile silver metal that belongs to the group of lanthanides (rare earth elements) in the periodic table.
+The metal does not oxidize in dry air but forms oxides in humid air.
 Gadolinium reacts slowly with water and dissolves in acids.
-Gadolinium is a strong magnetic material at room temperature.
+At room temperature, it is a solid magnetic material.

 Gadolinium applications

 Gadolinium is used in the control rods of nuclear reactors and nuclear power plants.
-It is also used in the manufacture of microwave appliances and some of its compounds have been used to make phosphorus in color televisions.
-Metalic Gadolinium is rarely used as a metal, but its alloys are used in the manufacture of magnetic and electronic components, in the manufacture of optical discs, and computer memory hardware.
+It is also used in the manufacture of microwave appliances, and some of its compounds have been used to make phosphorus in color televisions.
+Metalic Gadolinium is rarely used as a metal, but its alloys are used in the manufacture of magnetic and electronic components, optical discs, and computer memory hardware.

 Gadolinium in the environment